MPILOGUM114/MeAndYou/docs/source/index.rst

     )

-*In the code above we are creating a table called TS_API_ME_AND_YOU_UNLIMITED_STAGE_BANDS.*
+*In the code above we are creating a table called TS_API_ME_CAMPAIGN_NAME_STAGE_BANDS.*

 *The “with main” as line of code creates a temporary table (CTE) and stores the column called LEADS as “count” which is a column containing the total number of leads and scoregroup from the stage table.
-It will also output the scoregroup from the TS_API_ME_AND_YOU_UNLIMITED_STAGEBANDS table and order the scoregroup column in ascending order from lowest scoregroup to highest scoregroup.
+It will also output the scoregroup from the TS_API_CAMPAIGN_NAME_STAGEBANDS table and order the scoregroup column in ascending order from lowest scoregroup to highest scoregroup.
 The query called TOTAL will output the total number of leads and store it as totalleads from the temporary table called main.*